zonemaster/zonemaster-backend/docs/Configuration.md

 ```
 locale = da_DK en_US fi_FI fr_FR nb_NO sv_SE
 ```

+#### Installation considerations

+If a new `locale tag` is added to the configuration then the equivalent MO file should be added to Zonemaster-Engine at the correct place so that gettext can retrieve it, or else the added `locale tag` will not add any actual language support.
+See the [Zonemaster-Engine share directory] for the existing PO files that are converted to MO files.
+(Here we should have a link to documentation instead.)

 Each locale set in the configuration file, including the implied ".UTF-8", must also be installed or activate on the system